MalachiCunliffe/InternetSpeedTest/README.md

 TODO:

-Update data to NZST as all dates UTC
+(x) Update data to NZST as all dates UTC

-Run script for a week to gather data.
+(x) Run script for a week to gather data.

-Compare data and create data visualizations
+(x) Compare data and create data visualizations